elisa-tech/wg-aerospace/meeting-minutes/ELISA-AeroWG-Meeting-20250507.md

 See our [Draft(March 5th, 2025 revision) Whitepaper](../docs/20250305_ELISA_AeroWG_Whitepaper.pdf)

 ---

 ---

 # Technical Topics

 ## Demo of Cabin Lights Use Case

 See [Readme](../demos/copilot/Readme.md).

-- Drives other WG discussion, minimal configurations, and practice of monitor-based verfication
+- Drives other WG discussion, minimal configurations, and practice of monitor-based verification
 - Practice has application for operational monitor use cases
-- Join us Friday 9am CDT - invite - https://elisa.tech/community/meetings/
+- Join us Friday 9am CDT - invite - <https://elisa.tech/community/meetings/>

 ## Whitepaper on "Survey State of Art...""

 Background

 - Edits
   - Via online [Overleaf editor](https://www.overleaf.com/) - we have limited licenses so we've shared the pdf link below
   - latex format and editor can generate documents